muritane/coordination-architecture/emergent_coordination_gradients.md

 Agents differ in:

-* which signals they notice,
+- which signals they notice,
-* which thresholds trigger concern,
+- which thresholds trigger concern,
-* how future cost is modeled,
+- how future cost is modeled,
-* which failures are salient.
+- which failure modes are salient.

 These differences arise from:

-* accumulated constraint exposure,
+- accumulated constraint exposure,
-* architectural responsibility,
+- architectural responsibility,
-* long-horizon accountability,
+- long-horizon accountability,
-* prior contact with irreversibility.
+- prior contact with irreversibility.

 This produces **non-uniform sensitivity** to the same environment.